Pampaj7/New_Progetto_laboratorio/Test/lib/googletest/docs/faq.md

 Sometimes this is impossible as some library you must use may be creating threads before `main()` is even reached.
-In this case, you can try to minimize the chance of conflicts by either moving as many activities as possible inside `EXPECT_DEATH()` (in the extreme case, you want to move everything inside), or leaving as few things as possible in it.
+In this case, you can try to minimize the chance of conflicts by either moving as many activ as possible inside `EXPECT_DEATH()` (in the extreme case, you want to move everything inside), or leaving as few things as possible in it.
 Also, you can try to set the death test style to `"threadsafe"`, which is safer but slower, and see if it helps.